‘Swagger’ or stumble? Mike Pompeo, State Department under scrutiny in Ukraine furor

-Secretary of State Mike Pompeo came to Foggy Bottom last year vowing to get the State Department “its swagger back,” a motto that was music to the ears of career diplomats after the plunging morale that had gripped the department during the brief tenure of President Trump’s first secretary of state, Rex Tillerson.
+Secretary of State Mike Pompeo came to Foggy Bottom last year vowing to get the State Department “its swagger back,” a motto that was music to the ears of career diplomats after the plunging morale that gripped the department during the brief tenure of President Trump’s first secretary of state, Rex W. Tillerson.

-For months, Mr. Pompeo’s drive and evident clout at the White House were embraced even by those at the State Department who privately disagreed with aspects of President Trump’s foreign policy and his unorthodox rhetorical style.
+For months, Mr. Pompeo’s drive and evident clout at the White House were embraced even by those at the State Department who privately disagreed with aspects of Mr. Trump’s foreign policy and his unorthodox rhetorical style.
 But with Mr. Pompeo and a slew of top State Department officials drawn increasingly into the impeachment furor around Mr. Trump’s dealings with Ukraine, many fear the swagger could turn out to be more of shamble.

-While some analysts say Mr. Pompeo is savvy enough to weather any politically-charged storm, several current and former State Department officials have expressed concerns over the extent to which his role in President Trump’s fateful July 25 phone call with Ukrainian President Volodymyr Zelensky — a call Mr. Pompeo has admitted he was listening in on — could undercut his authority at the department he heads.
+Although some analysts say Mr. Pompeo is savvy enough to weather any politically charged storm, several current and former State Department officials have expressed concerns over the extent to which his role in Mr. Trump’s fateful July 25 phone call with Ukrainian President Volodymyr Zelensky — a call Mr. Pompeo acknowledged he was listening in on — could undercut his authority at the department he heads.

-Already a slew of senior career State Department officials have been summoned in the House Intelligence Committee’s impeachment hearings, the department is fighting subpoenas for information on its Ukrainian deliberations issued by House Democrats, and diplomats are grumbling over the treatment of former U.S. Ambassador to Ukraine Marie Yovanovitch, called home abruptly earlier this year and the subject of cutting comments on the Trump-Zelensky phone call as Mr. Pompeo listened.
+A slew of senior career State Department officials have been summoned by the House Permanent Select Committee on Intelligence for an impeachment inquiry, and the department is fighting subpoenas for information on its Ukrainian deliberations issued by House Democrats.
+Diplomats also are grumbling about the treatment of Marie Yovanovitch, the U.S. Ambassador to Ukraine who was called home abruptly earlier this year, and the subject of cutting comments on the Trump-Zelensky phone call as Mr. Pompeo listened.

-Few dispute that impeachment-thirsty Democrats are eager to drag Mr. Pompeo and others down with Mr. Trump — a thirst that seemed only to be fueled by the abrupt resignation last week of U.S. Special Envoy for Ukraine Kurt Volker, who worked as a kind of liaison between officials in Kyiv and Mr. Trump’s personal lawyer Rudy Giuliani, who was pressing for information of possible corruption in Ukraine by former Democratic Vice President Joe Biden and his son.
+Few dispute that impeachment-hungry Democrats are eager to drag down Mr. Pompeo and others with Mr. Trump.
+That eagerness seemed to be fueled by the abrupt resignation last week of Kurt Volker, a U.S. special envoy for Ukraine who worked as a kind of liaison between officials in Kyiv and Mr. Trump’s personal attorney Rudolph W. Giuliani, who was pressing for information about suspected corruption in Ukraine by former Vice President Joseph R. Biden and his son.

 Mr. Volker, the first State Department official summoned to Capitol Hill in the Ukraine drama, spent nine hours behind closed doors Thursday answering questions from lawmakers about what he knew.

-“Let’s be honest, there’s no question Pompeo’s in a difficult situation,” said one senior career Foreign Service officer, who has served in the diplomatic corps through the past several White House administrations and held high-level State Department posts under both Presidents Trump and Obama.
+“Let’s be honest: There’s no question Pompeo’s in a difficult situation,” said one senior career Foreign Service officer who served in the diplomatic corps through the past several White House administrations and held high-level State Department posts under Presidents Trump and Obama.

-“After what went on with Tillerson, people within the department had been feeling better under Pompeo for a few reasons — he’d already run a big agency, the CIA, and it was understood that he had President Trump’s ear,” said the official, who spoke on condition of anonymity.
-“So, you had this feeling of confidence that Pompeo was reasserting the State Department’s voice on foreign policy after it had fallen by the wayside under Tillerson.”
+“After what went on with Tillerson, people within the department had been feeling better under Pompeo for a few reasons: he’d already run a big agency, the CIA, and it was understood that he had President Trump’s ear,” said the official, who spoke on the condition of anonymity.
+“So you had this feeling of confidence that Pompeo was reasserting the State Department’s voice on foreign policy after it had fallen by the wayside under Tillerson.

 “But what’s going on now, depending on how it plays out going forward, could really have a kind of chilling effect on that.”